shellistic/WaveWiz/README.md

 ## How It Works

-WaveWhiz uses the following equations to calculate the propagation parameters:
+WaveWiz uses the following equations to calculate the propagation parameters:

 1. Complex permittivity (ε)
    ```math